 Then war broke out in heaven; Michael and his angels battled against the dragon.
 The dragon and its angels fought back, but they did not prevail and there was no longer any place for them in heaven.
 The huge dragon, the ancient serpent, who is called the Devil and Satan, who deceived the whole world, was thrown down to earth, and its angels were thrown down with it.
 (Revelation 12:7-9)

-The good news is that demons do not have infinite power and are technically quite harmless to a soul in union with God.
-They can do nothing but try to frighten us, while we can invoke God’s power to cast them out of our lives.
-They are powerless when compared to the majesty and glory of God.
+But theology also has some good news: demons are far from having infinite power, and are technically quite harmless to a soul in union with God.
+They can do nothing but try to frighten and tempt, while human beings can certainly invoke God’s power to cast them out of their lives.
+They are utterly powerless when compared to the majesty and glory of God.
 Demons can certainly wreak havoc on the world, but only if human beings cooperate with them.
 Several different hagiographical accounts of encounters with these fallen spirits agree in presenting demons as cowardly fleeing from those who seek God’s grace.